 We have assembled a team with deep scientific, clinical, manufacturing, business, and leadership expertise in biotechnology, platform research, drug discovery, and development.
 Our management team has extensive experience discovering, developing, and commercializing drugs to treat patients with serious diseases.
 Adrian Gottschalk, our President and Chief Executive Officer, has more than 15 years of experience as a biopharmaceutical executive.
 Prior to joining Foghorn, Mr. Gottschalk served in various roles at Biogen, Inc., where he was most recently Senior Vice President and Neurodegeneration Therapeutic Area Head.
 In this role, he was responsible for late-stage development and commercialization of drugs to treat Alzheimer's disease, Parkinson's disease, and amyotrophic lateral sclerosis.
-Our Chief Medical Officer, Samuel Agresta, M.D., M.P.H. & T.M., previously served as Chief Medical Officer at Infinity Pharmaceuticals and led the development of the marketed oncology drugs TIBSOVO® and IDHIFA® at Agios.
-Steven Bellon, PhD. was appointed to serve as the Company's Chief Scientific Officer, effective as of January 10, 2022.
-Dr. Bellon joined Foghorn Therapeutics in 2016 as head of drug discovery, bringing more than 20 years of drug discovery experience from multiple drug classes.
-We have assembled an exceptional team of 161 employees as of December 31, 2022.
+Our Chief Medical Officer, Alfonso Quintas-Cardama, M.D., previously served as Chief Medical Officer at TCR2 and led the development of their cell therapy platform.
+Our Chief Scientific Officer, Steven Bellon, PhD. has more than 25 years of drug discovery experience from multiple drug classes with prior roles at Vertex Pharmaceuticals, Amgen, and Constellation Therapeutics.
+We have assembled an exceptional team of 116 employees as of December 31, 2023.